carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 - "Be able to quickly estimate the speed benefits for a simple calculation by moving it from the CPU to the GPU."

 keypoints:
-- "CuPy provides GPU accelerated version of many NumPy functions."
+- "CuPy provides GPU accelerated version of many NumPy and Scipy functions."
 - "Always have CPU and GPU versions of your code so that you can compare performance, as well as validate your code."
 ---